 The trick: Claude updates its own card

-Glance ships a tiny MCP server that exposes one tool: update_state.
-The extension launches Claude with --mcp-config pointing at this server, plus a system prompt that says, in roughly these words:
+Glance runs a tiny MCP server — hosted right inside the extension — that exposes one tool: update_state.
+The extension launches Claude with --mcp-config pointing at it, plus a system prompt that says, in roughly these words:

 After EVERY response — short, long, trivial, planning, mid-tool-chain — your LAST action MUST be a call to update_state, with ALL FIVE fields populated.

 Claude follows the instruction.
-The tool writes a small JSON payload to a per-agent state file on disk.
-A chokidar watcher in the extension picks up the file change, diffs against the last known state, and pushes a partial update to the React webview.
+The call lands in the MCP server the extension hosts in-process — Claude reaches it over a localhost-only HTTP connection — so the update_state payload arrives straight in the extension, which diffs it against the last known state and pushes a partial update to the React webview.
 The card re-renders.

 That's the whole pipeline: